-In a CMOS circuit, the power consumption includes both dynamic and static components during its active operation [32].
+In a CMOS circuit, the power consumption includes both dynamic and static components during its active operation (Roy, 2003).
 The dynamic power consumption (P{dyn}) mainly consists of the switching power for charging and discharging the load capacitance, and the short circuit power due to the non-zero rising and falling time of the input and output signals.
-The dynamic power (P{dyn}) can be represented as where α is the switching activity factor, C_L is the load capacitance, V is the supply voltage, and f is the system clock frequency.
+The dynamic power (P{dyn}) can be represented as where α is the switching activity factor, C_L is the load capacitance, V is the supply voltage, and f is the system clock frequency (The clock frequency determines how fast the processor can run a program.
+In what follows, unless explicitly stated otherwise, we use system clock frequency (f) and processor speed (s) interchangeably.)
 The static power (P{leak}) can be expressed as where I{leak} is the leakage current, which consists of both the sub-threshold leakage current and the reverse bias junction current in the CMOS circuit.
-Leakage current increases rapidly with the scaling of devices and becomes particularly significant with the reduction of the threshold voltage [38].
+Leakage current increases rapidly with the scaling of devices and becomes particularly significant with the reduction of the threshold voltage (Zhai, 2004).
 Therefore, leakage power consumption is becoming a major part of the the active power consumption ($P{act} = P{dyn} + P{leak}$) in future CMOS circuits with low supply voltage and high transistor density.